How To Overwinter Coleus And Other Plants Indoors

 Location, Location, Location

-After the quarantine period is over, you can move your plants into a sunny room for the winter.
-Keep them out of direct sunlight, which can scorch them, and avoid extreme heat or cold.
-Water consistently but remember that too much water will encourage rot and mold.
-There is no need to fertilize annual plants kept indoors over the winter.
+After the quarantine period, move your plants into a well-lit room for the winter.
+Make sure to avoid direct sunlight, as it can harm them, and steer clear of extreme temperatures.
+Keep the watering consistent, but be cautious not to overwater and encourage rot or mold.
+Remember, there’s no need to fertilize annual plants kept indoors during the winter.

 Come Spring…